Your support helps keep this blog running! Secure payments via Paypal and Stripe.

-- Meta Box – WordPress Custom Fields Framework: This plugin provides both free and paid version.
-The free version doesn’t provide any UI(User Interface) for creating the custom fields.
-Instead, it provides the online generator from their website that allows you to generate the custom fields and setting page code then you will copy that generated code and paste into the functions.php at your current theme (child theme).
-If you prefer the UI(User Interface), you need to pay for the premium version.
-However, the plugin provides some free extensions that may be useful such as Elementor integrator, Beaver themer integrator, Rest API, Custom taxonomy UI, Custom post type UI, Yoast SEO support and more.
+- This plugin provides both free and paid versions.
+The free version doesn’t provide any UI (User Interface) for creating custom fields.
+Instead, it provides the online generator from their website that allows you to generate the custom fields and setting page code, then you will copy that generated code and paste it into the functions.php of your current theme (child theme).
+If you prefer the UI (User Interface), you need to pay for the premium version.
+However, the plugin provides some free extensions that may be useful, such as Elementor integrator, Beaver themer integrator, Rest API, Custom taxonomy UI, Custom post type UI, Yoast SEO support, and more.

 If you want to manage the code by yourself, you will create the custom fields manually without any help from the plugins.
-We will use add_meta_box function from WordPress API for this purpose.
+We will use the add_meta_box function from WordPress API for this purpose.

-Create a child theme – recommended
+Create a Child Theme – Recommended

 /**